 The rain was brought by the decaying Tropical Storm Earl.
 Before striking Mexico, Earl, then a hurricane, battered Belize.
 Thunderstorms within the circulation brought hail that smashed car windows and punched holes in the roofs of Belize City's wooden houses.

 Guatemala was next in line before eastern Mexico took its turn.
-Rainfall was reported at between 150mm in Xalapa, Veracruz, and a possible 380mm near Mexico City.
+Rainfall amounts were reported between 150mm in Xalapa, Veracruz and a possible 380mm near Mexico City.

-The geography of this part of Mexico makes it susceptible to channelled flash-flooding and rapid erosion.
-The suddenness of the rainfall on to sodden hillsides caused the many landslides.
+The geography of this part of Mexico makes it susceptible to channeled flash-flooding and rapid erosion.
+The suddenness of the rainfall onto sodden hillsides caused the many landslides.